-Serious Violence

-All staff should be aware of indicators which may signal that children are at risk from, or are involved with serious violent crime such as knife or gun crime and homicide.
+Serious Violence All staff should be aware of indicators which may signal that children are at risk from, or are involved with serious violent crime such as knife or gun crime and homicide.
 These may include increased absence from school, a change in friendships or relationships with older individuals or groups, a significant decline in performance, signs of self-harm or a significant change in wellbeing, or signs of assault or unexplained injuries.
 Unexplained gifts or new possessions could also indicate that children have been approached by, or are involved with, individuals associated with criminal networks or gangs and may be at risk of CCE.
 A range of risk factors increase the likelihood of involvement in serious violence.
 These include;

-- being male - having been frequently absent or permanently excluded from school Safeguarding and Child Protection Policy v6.2 08/02/2024 52

-- having experienced child maltreatment - having been involved in offending, such as theft or robbery.
+- being male - having been frequently absent or permanently excluded from school - having experienced child maltreatment - having been involved in offending, such as theft or robbery.